Heinrich Sterr: World War II

 Eventually the German forces were stretched too thin across the Eastern Front to provide constant air cover and were increasingly being used as "fire brigades", as new Soviet offensives broke out up and down the line.
 Sterr's victory list is a case in point, on the nomadic existence of II./JG 54 from here on: early August gave 15 victories over Leningrad, then later in the month a clutch of victories south-east of Smolensk.
 On 8 October 1943, Sterr became an "ace-in-a-day" for the second time, claiming six Lavochkin La-5 fighters shot down north of Kiev.
 That day, Sterr was also shot down in his Fw 190 A-6 (Werknummer 530353) 3 km northeast of Dymer.
 He managed to bail out but was wounded nevertheless.

 Oberfeldwebel Sterr was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 5 December 1943 (nominally for 86 victories) and sent home for officer-training.
 Returning as a Leutnant in January he was back to Ukraine where he shot down more Soviet aircraft.
-On 29 March 1944, Sterr was credited with his 100th aerial victory, making him the 68th Luftwaffe pilot to achieve the century mark.
-In March, he was then briefly posted to 3./JG 54 in Estonia for a couple of months.
-When he returned to 6./JG 54 at the start of May, II./JG 54 was back on the central sector.
+On 31 March 1944, Sterr was credited with his 100th aerial victory, making him the 68th Luftwaffe pilot to achieve the century mark.
+In March, he was then briefly posted to 3.
+Staffel of JG 54 in Estonia for a couple of months.
+On 3 April, Sterr was appointed Staffelkapitän (squadron leader) of 6.
+Staffel of JG 54, replacing Leutnant Albin Wolf who had been killed in action the day before.
+On 29, II.
+Gruppe received orders to send a fully staffed Staffel for fighting in defense of the Reich.
+In consequence, 6.
+Staffel, augmented by pilots from the other Staffeln, was detached and became a fourth Staffel of IV.
+Gruppe of JG 54.

-When the next Soviet offensive, Operation Bagration, started at the end of June, its devastating force shattered most of Army Group Centre and forced rapid retreats.
-Despite inflicting nearly 500 losses on the Soviets, JG 54 was powerless to halt the advance.
-In August, the Jagdwaffe (Luftwaffe fighter force) had a major unit re-organization.
-From this 6./JG 54 was renamed 16./JG 54, and transferred to operate as part of IV./JG 54 which was re-equipping near Warsaw at the time.
-Having recently lost their Staffelkapitän (Squadron leader), Oberleutnant Sterr was appointed the unit's Staffelführer (Flight leader) also in August.
-His last shootdown on the Eastern front was a Yak-9 fighter, which he shot down on 12 August.
+IV.
+Gruppe of JG 54 had been withdrawn from the Eastern Front on 25 May and sent to Illesheim Airfield for conversion training to the Fw 190.
+Here, the Gruppe was placed under command of Major Wolfgang Späte and was joined by the pilots of 6.
+Staffel led by Sterr.
+On 22 June, Soviet forces launched Operation Bagration, attacking Army Group Centre in Byelorussia, with the objective of encircling and destroying its main component armies.
+In consequence, IV.
+Gruppe was not sent to the Western Front but was ordered to relocate east on 26 June.
+The following day, the Gruppe arrived at an airfield near Baranavichy located approximately 130 km southwest of Minsk.
+On 20 August, the Jagdwaffe (Luftwaffe fighter force) had a major unit re-organization.
+Within IV.
+Gruppe, the 10.
+Staffel became the 13., the 11. was renamed to 14., the 12. to 15., and Sterr's 6.
+Staffel was made the 16.
+Staffel of JG 54.